 The Legacy of Private Thomas Hughes and World War I

 Emily was extremely proud of her father’s military service, and wore his medals to commemorative events throughout her life.
 Emily explained her decision, “I was overwhelmed at first to hear this story of my father and to know more about him.
 I feel that I now have a piece of him.
 I have always wanted to come back to England and my birthplace and decided I could do this by presenting the bottle to the DLI Museum.
 My father was a British soldier and it should be kept here.
 It has been a wonderful experience and I will take back to New Zealand some lovely memories.”

 Emily Crowhurst passed away at 101 in January, 2014, almost exactly a century after her father sent his bottled note in 1914.

 World War I was tragic and violent in a way humanity had never seen before, with the advent of new war machinery and chemical warfare.
 Many thousands of soldiers, like Private Hughes, were lost forever on the battlefield, their bodies never recovered.

-Therein lies the power of this bottled note.
+Therein lies the power of this message in a bottle gift.
 For the family, it was the final tangible connection they had to Thomas.
 For the rest of us, it reminds us of the tragedy of war, how it forces even loving people like Thomas Hughes to kill or be killed.
 Most families who lose someone at war are not lucky enough to receive a final letter from the beloved person.
 What extraordinary good fortune for Hughes’s family that some small beauty came from that great tragedy–thanks to the good luck, kind heart, and hard work of fisherman Steve Gowan.

 If you’d like to read more incredible stories of reunions through messages in bottles, check out these: